aviator/aviator/README.md

   params[:enabled]     = true
 end

-# Aviator attempts to match the parameter names as defined in the official OpenStack API
+# Aviator uses parameter names as defined in the official OpenStack API doc.
+You can
+# also access the params via dot notation (e.g. params.description) or by using a string
-# doc.
-However, keep in mind that OpenStack parameters that have dashes and other characters
+# for a hash key (e.g. params['description']).
+However, keep in mind that OpenStack
-# that are not valid for method names and symbols should be expressed as strings.
+# parameters that have dashes and other characters that are not valid for method names
-# E.g. params['changes-since']
+# and symbols must be expressed as strings.
+E.g. params['changes-since']

 # You may also query Aviator for the parameters via the CLI.
 With the Aviator gem